 Doing calculations without carries and borrows is a more advanced calculation skill and by working in this way a child expands their mental capacity and develops greater mental agility as compared to the child who needs to write down carries and borrows.
 As the child progresses through the Kumon programme, the calculations and topics become more complex and a child dependent on coping strategies for calculations will find the Kumon journey quite challenging.
 This is because instead of being able to focus all their energies in self-learning new and more complex topics, this child will also have to cope with basic calculations, which may then take away the joy of learning.

 Overall, we encourage students to answer questions in the quickest or most efficient method.
-In this case, calculating without carries is the most efficient method as it enables students to develop the number sense and calculation skills that they will need later in the programme, when answering questions on the four operations and factorisation for example.
+In this case, calculating without carries is the most efficient method as it enables students to develop the number sense and calculation skills that they will need later in the programme and their maths education, for example; when answering questions on the four operations and factorisation.